thehunmonkgroup/raspberry-paper-to-cot-pipeline/lwe/config/profiles/default/templates/raspberry-paper-profiler.md

   <overall_suitability>
     <![CDATA[
-      {Is the paper suitable for extracting a clear question and an answer arrived at by comprehensible, complex reasoning?}
+      {Is the paper suitable for extracting a clear question and an answer arrived at by comprehensible, complex reasoning?
+Answer Yes or No}
     ]]>
   <explanation>
     <![CDATA[